hnryjms/hnryjms.github.io/_posts/2014-05-04-codeblocks.md

 The `codeblocks/rainbow_theme` hook is the main hook for changing the style of code on your website.
 Return the URL of the stylesheet and you'll be good to go.
-But there's also a few other options for supporting Codeblocks in your theme as well→if your return `null`, Codeblocks will completely disable code highlighting throughout your theme, even if the publisher chose a language for code highlighting.
+But there's also a few other options for supporting Codeblocks in your theme as well&mdash;if you return `null`, Codeblocks will completely disable code highlighting throughout your theme, even if the publisher chose a language for code highlighting.
 You can also return `true` for keeping Codeblocks highlighting enabled, but not adding any actual stylesheet file—this option